pdmxdd/blog-explore/content/pylogger/python-dependency-management/poetry/_index.md

 I can see how the abstraction over the isolated virtual environment allows a developer to focus on development instead of managing virtual environments which is certainly a benefit.
 However, it is still the responsibility of the developer to understand their virtual environment and I fear that beginners may never dive deeper into the underlying concepts when using poetry.
 Poetry isn't hiding this information.
 It clearly prints out where the virtual environment lives.

-However this is a very nitpicky complaint.
+Again, this is a nitpicky, personal complaint that wouldn't stop me from using the tool.

 Overall I feel the **pros far outweigh the cons**.